 Nut Free Awareness Day| EMAIL | PRINT

 The Chicago Wolves and Nutphree’s Bakery are proud to host our fifth annual Nut Free Awareness Day.
 A reserved section of Allstate Arena will be powerwashed and designated for all Nut Free Awareness Day guests.
 In addition, the arena will not serve any nuts or nut-related food items.
-A portion of the proceeds will go to support FARE.

 SUNDAY, APRIL 2, AT 4 P.M.

 Allergy-free Egg Hunt sponsored by Nutphree’s immediately follows the game in the Skyline Room.

 Use the offer code NUTFREE when ordering to be placed in the special lower level section.

 Tickets are only $18 and include both the game and the postgame activity.